owlsectechnologies/tomango-2018/site/content/web-developer.md

 ---

 **Role type:** Permanent
-**Salary:** £27,000 - £37,000
+**Salary:** ksh.
+10,000 - ksh.
+37,000
-**Hours:** Full time
+**Hours:** Part Time

 ## About Tomango

-Tomango creates beautiful brands and industry-leading websites for ambitious businesses across the UK.
-Based in a converted farm building in a rural location about five minutes from Lewes and 20 minutes from Brighton, we’re a perfectly blended team of dedicated and passionate designers, developers and marketers who get a huge kick from seeing our clients succeed.
+OwlSec Technologies creates beautiful brands and industry-leading websites for ambitious businesses across Kenya.
+Based in a converted servants quaters about five minutes from Mombasa Road, we’re a perfectly blended team of dedicated and passionate designers, developers and marketers who get a huge kick from seeing our clients succeed.

 This is an exciting opportunity to join a growing company and help lead our development team.